eerimoq/messi/README.rst

    typedef void (*PROTO_server_on_client_disconnected_t)(); // Callback called when a
                                                             // client is disconnected.

-Per Linux server.
+Per Linux server:

 .. code-block:: c

    void PROTO_server_process();  // Process all pending events on given file
                                  // descriptor (if it belongs to given server).

-Per message.
+Per message:

 .. code-block:: c